-- the street by walls, fences, plantings or other means.
+- Convenience and safety of vehicular and pedestrian movement within the site to adjacent streets; - Screening of parking areas and structure(s) on the site from adjoining premises or from the street by walls, fences, plantings or other means.
 Location of parking between any existing or proposed structures and the street shall be discouraged; - Design and location of exterior landings and stairs in a manner appropriate to the structure and unobtrusive to the neighborhood; - 4.
-Disruption of historically significant structures and architectural elements. - E. After review, the Director may make non-binding recommendations to the applicant for changes in the site plan, which changes shall be consistent with accepted and responsible planning principles.
-Upon completion of the review process, the Director of Planning and Development shall indicate, in writing, to the Commissioner of Inspectional Services that there has been compliance by the applicant with the procedural requirements as stated above and whether in his opinion, applicant has complied with this Chapter.
+Disruption of historically significant structures and architectural elements. - E. After said review, the Director may make non-binding recommendations to the applicant for changes in the site plan, which changes shall be consistent with accepted and responsible planning principles.
+Upon completion of the review process, the Director of Planning and Development shall indicate, in writing, to the Commissioner of Inspectional Services that there has been compliance by the applicant with the procedural requirements as stated above and whether in his opinion, applicant has complied with this Chapter the dimensional regulations of section 30-15 and the parking regulations of section-30-19.
 This statement shall be made within 60 days after receipt of the site plan application.
 If no such statement is received by the Commissioner of Inspectional Services within the above-stated time period, he shall accept an application for a building permit without receipt of such statement.
 If the applicant does not apply for a building permit within 1 year from the date of the original site plan application to the Director of Planning and Development, he must refile for review under the procedures set forth above.